bisq-network/bisq/apitest/docs/api-beta-test-guide.md

 withdrawal transaction fee rates, and affords a third – as mentioned in the previous section -- withdrawal transaction fee option in the `sendbsq` and `sendbtc` commands.
-The `sendbsq` and `sendbtc` commands' `--tx-fee-rate=<sats/byte>` options override both the default network fee rate, and your custom transaction fee setting during for the execution of those commands.
+The `sendbsq` and `sendbtc` commands' `--tx-fee-rate=<sats/byte>` options override both the default network fee rate, and your custom transaction fee setting for the execution of those commands.

 #### Using Default Network Transaction Fee